 Various Well-Known Anatolian Rugs

-There are four types of rugs produced in Turkey; they are classified according to the materials used.
-The categories include:
+There are different types of rugs produced in Turkey and they are classified according to the materials used:

 - Silk on silk